Our guide to Scandinavian events for 2025

 Hardangervidda is one of Norway's most popular walking and trekking areas, and if you are an active walker we recommend to extend your stay at Finse for more extended walks in the area.

 Finse is the place for variety of nature-based experiences and depending on your preferences you could spend the day hiking on the Hardangerjøkulen glacier with an experienced guide, or go for an independent hike in the area.
 The hikes vary from routes suited to families to strenuous all-day hikes straight from your mountain lodge.
 Activities are self guided.
-Overnight in Finse with full board.
+Overnight in Finse with Breakfast and Dinner.

 After breakfast, you will pick up your bicycle at Finse and start the cycling trip along the railway construction road (Rallarvegen) to Myrdal and on to Flåm.
 The trip follows a well-maintained gravel road through the Hardangervidda.
 Take your time to enjoy the fabulous scenery, and if you are lucky you might even spot wild reindeer in the area.
 You will pass by the Fagervatn Lake, which is the highest point of Rallarvegen at 1310m.
 In the summertime, a café is run in the Fagernut Dwelling, where you can buy freshly made waffles and coffee.
 Your luggage will be transferred down to Flåm and will be waiting for you at the hotel.